rishinair11/flux-graph/README.md

 - Accepts the YAML output of `flux tree ks flux-system -o yaml` either from STDIN or from a YAML file.
 - Processes YAML data obtained to create a graph of the relationships between the Flux Kustomizations and child resources.
-- Generates a `.dot` File representing the graph structure which can be later visualized using [`graphviz`](https://graphviz.gitlab.io/).
+- Generates a `.png` file representing the graph structure of the various Flux and Kubernetes resources.

 ## How to Use It